Modular implementation of the linear and cubic-scaling orbital minimization methods in electronic structure codes using atomic orbitals: Introduction

 \section{Introduction}

 The success of electronic structure theory \cite{Martin2004} in modeling new materials and devices \cite{Mardirossian2017,Krylov2018} has stimulated the development of hundreds of electronic structure codes \cite{MOLSSI}.
 Historically almost all of these individual software packages are written in distinct ways, although many tasks performed are similar.
 Except for numerical and performance related libraries such as basic linear algebra subroutines (BLAS) \cite{BLAS}, higher-level linear algebra utilities (serial Linear Algebra PACKage - LAPACK \cite{LAPACK} and its parallel counterpart, Scalable LAPACK - ScaLAPACK \cite{SCALAPACK}), message passing interface (MPI) level \cite{MPI}, etc., significant parts of the codes are replicated with some variations.
 Electronic structure packages are growing rapidly incorporating more and more new features.
 Also the codes have to adapt to the constant hardware evolution, which in the case of monolithic code architecture implies significant efforts on re-engineering.
 In this situation, it seems more efficient to change the traditional monolithic paradigm of software development to the modular one in which common tasks arise \cite{Oliveira2020}.

-In addition, such an approach allows to separate tasks related to high-level routines focused on the calculation of physical properties from underlying routines for parallelization and algebra.
-Significant efforts (e. g., the European project MAX\cite{MAX}) are underway to stimulate the paradigm change in software design.
-Here we show the benefits of modularization on SIESTA \cite{SIESTA,Ordejon1996,Soler2002,Sanchez-Portal1997,Garcia2020} as example.
+In addition, such an approach allows to separate the tasks related to high-level routines focused on the calculation of physical properties from the implementation of the underlying routines for parallelization and algebra.
+On one hand, this means that the implementation of new models and algorithms becomes much simpler and does not require the knowledge of technical details related to parallelization.
+On the other hand, much better performance is achieved using specialized external libraries and thus much larger systems can be modeled.
+Significant efforts (e. g., the European project MAX\cite{MAX}) are underway to stimulate the paradigm change in software design and to facilitate exascale computing.
+Here we show the benefits of modularization by the example of SIESTA \cite{SIESTA,Ordejon1996,Soler2002,Sanchez-Portal1997,Garcia2020}.

 SIESTA \cite{SIESTA,Ordejon1996,Soler2002,Sanchez-Portal1997,Garcia2020} was specifically designed for linear-scaling calculations\cite{Ordejon1993,Ordejon1995} in which the computational time grows linearly with the number of atoms \cite{Ordejon1993,Ordejon1995,Mauri1994,Galli1996,Goedecker1999,Bowler2012}.
 Such methods make possible calculations of large systems at a considerably less computational cost compared to common cubic-scaling approaches.
 SIESTA uses strictly localized atomic-like functions for basis sets in which the Hamiltonian and overlap matrices, $\mathbf{H}$ and $\mathbf{S}$, are sparse.
 If, additionally, the confinement of the wavefunctions is imposed, the coefficient matrix $\mathbf{C}$ expanding wavefunctions in the basis is also sparse.
 Reducing the problem of solving the Kohn-Sham equations to the minimization of a properly constructed energy functional within the Ordej\'on-Mauri \cite{Ordejon1993,Ordejon1995,Mauri1994, Mauri1993} and Kim \cite{Kim1995} approaches, the inversion of the overlap matrix is avoided and only expressions involving products and sums of sparse $\mathbf{H}$, $\mathbf{S}$ and $\mathbf{C}$ matrices need to be computed, all in linear-scaling effort.